Joo614/Algorithm-Problem-Solving/README.md

 # Algorithm-Problem-Solving
-It's a repository that solves Algorithm problems.
+It's a repository for algorithmic problem solving.